JamyJones/jjdgdjf/msg.md

-How can i install libpng in linux ubuntu
+What CLI tool can i use to check my c/cpp code for errors